 I went to great lengths to stop her from believing in Almighty God.
 I did Bible research whenever I had a spare moment, and found sermons online from well-known preachers that I’d download and play for her.
 I thought she would change her mind, but she actually preached to me in response.
 That made me angry, but my hands were tied.
 We each continued to practice our own faith.
 I later made a point of going head to head with her.
 When she read Almighty God’s words, I read the Bible.
 When she played her church’s hymns, I played hymns praising the Lord.
 When she listened to her church’s sermons, I listened to pastors’ sermons.
 We debated the Bible all the time, and even though she’d never been a match for me before in eloquence, knowledge, or experience, I was surprised to see that everything she said now was really insightful.
 Her words carried weight, and her rebuttals left me tongue-tied and at a loss.
 I knew I couldn’t underestimate her anymore.
 I figured, since I was no match for her with my current Bible knowledge, I had to systematically study the Bible to win a debate with her.

 One day I saw this in Exodus Chapter 3 in the Old Testament: “And God said moreover to Moses, Thus shall you say to the children of Israel, Jehovah, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is My name for ever, and this is My memorial to all generations” (Exodus 3:15).
 This made me wonder, since God’s word clearly states that Jehovah is His name forever, why was He called Jesus in the Age of Grace?
 I then remembered this from the Old Testament: “I, even I, am Jehovah; and beside Me there is no savior” (Isaiah 43:11).
 But it says in the New Testament: “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 What did it all mean?
 I read these verses over and over, but it just left me more confused.
 I thought, “Isn’t the Lord Jesus our Savior?
 Since Jehovah and Jesus are the same God, why are Their names different?
 Could it be true that God’s name can change, just like my wife said?”
 I thought about how, through our debates, I’d found that my wife’s understanding had grown since believing in Almighty God.
 Her words were insightful and substantive.
-Without’s work, no one could have progressed so quickly on their own.
+Without the Holy Spirit’s work, no one could have progressed so quickly on their own.
 I started to ask myself, “Could I be wrong?
 Is Almighty God really the Lord Jesus returned?
-Is the true way?
+Isthe true way?
 If it is the true way and I hold my wife back, wouldn’t I be going against God?”
 I was in turmoil, caught between a rock and a hard place.
 I wanted so badly to get this straight, but I just wasn’t willing to let go of my pride and ask my wife.

 In an attempt to figure this out, I started visiting and subscribing to’s YouTube channel, secretly looking into Almighty God’s work of the last days.
 One day, I saw a passage of God’s words called “The Savior Has Already Returned Upon a ‘White Cloud.’”
 It says, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
 ‘Jesus’ is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
 He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan. … In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 ‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.
 ‘Jesus’ represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.
 If man still longs for the arrival of Jesus the Savior during the last days, and still expects Him to arrive in the image He bore in Judea, then the entire six-thousand-year management plan would have stopped in the Age of Redemption, and could not have progressed any further.
 The last days, furthermore, would never arrive, and the age would never be brought to an end.
 This is because Jesus the Savior is only for the redemption and salvation of mankind.
 I took the name of Jesus only for the sake of all the sinners in the Age of Grace, but it is not the name by which I shall bring the whole of mankind to an end” ( ).
 I turned this over and over in my mind.
 Almighty God’s explanation of the significance of the names Jehovah and Jesus is crystal clear.
 I saw that God’s name for each age just represents that age.
 “Jehovah” was the name God took for His work in the Age of Law.
 It represented God’s disposition of mercy and damnation.
 “Jesus” was God’s name just for the Age of Grace, and it represented God’s disposition of mercy and love.
 I finally saw that God’s name isn’t unchangeable.
 Every time He does a new stage of work, He takes a new name.
 It stands to reason that when the Lord returns in the last days, it will be with a new name.